Include JavaScript in HTML

 <script src="three.js" type="text/javascript"></script>

-Now the question is, where should we put the above code in our HTML page.
-Should we put it inside the HEAD section of HTML code, or should we put it in the BODY section of our HTML page?
+Now the question is, where should you put the above code in the HTML page?
+Should it be inside the HEAD section of the HTML code, or should it be in the BODY section of the HTML page?

-Well, if we put it in the HEAD section, then when our webpage will load, all the JavaScript files will be loaded first which can slow down our webpage loading, which is not good.
+Well, if you put it in the HEAD section, then when the webpage loads the JavaScript files, all the files will be loaded first and then the HTML code in the body will be executed, which can slow down the webpage loading, which is not good.

 <html>